Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

 He repeated it, his fingers unconsciously stroking the inside of his trench coat, where something hard seemed to be concealed.

-A habitual action he never seemed to abandon.
+A habitual gesture he never abandoned.

 "That's quite a coincidence, Nian Nian."